 Established in 2009 as an enduring tribute to the legacy of William D. and H. Marie Betrus Smith, pillars of the theater community in Monroe, the purpose of this scholarship is to enhance the performance quality and technical aspects of theater arts for Monroe County residents.

-Many actors train at length in special programs, conservatories, universities or colleges to develop their skills.
-To promote the highest level of accomplishment, the scholarship will fund the mastery of textual interpretation, voice, and movement.
+To promote the highest level of accomplishment, the scholarship funds the mastery of textual interpretation, voice, and movement.
 Technical awards are considered when portfolios are submitted with the application.

-Today, the scholarship is endowed through donations from family and friends in memory of William and Marie and administrated by the Community Foundation of Monroe County.
+Today, the scholarship is an endowed fund within the Community Foundation of Monroe County and continues to be supported through donations from family and friends in memory of William and Marie.

 The Smiths met after a Monroe High School play and discovered their mutual passion for theater and love for each other.